 J.B.
 Morrall offers his study of the events that led to the Revocation of the Edict of Nantes in 1685, and of the French Calvinists’ fortunes thereafter, both at home and abroad, down to the beginning of the present century.

 Only in a free political society, declared Lamennais and his followers, could nineteenth-century Catholics hope to evangelize the new age.
 Complete religious liberty, with disestablishment of the Church, freedom of education and of the press, and the decentralization of governmental authority, writes J.B.
 Morrall, were among the aims they advocated.
 His views having been condemned by the Vatican and himself denounced by conservative critics as “Robespierre in a surpliceLamennais at length abandoned the faith to which he had devoted so much talent and energy.

-When Mark Twain said of the Mormons, “Their religion is singular but their wives are plural” he expressed the sum of what is generally known about them.
-Yet, writes I.D.
-Lloyd-Jones, the story of the “Church of Jesus Christ of Latter Day Saints” deserves to be better known.
+When Mark Twain said of the Mormons, 'Their religion is singular but their wives are plural' he expressed the sum of what is generally known about them.
+Yet the Mormon story deserves to be better known.
 It illuminates one side of the development of a pioneer society, and forms a commentary upon many of the main themes of American history.

 The French theologian died on May 27th, 1564.

 In the late seventeenth century, writes Richard Simmons, the Quakers hoped to found in Pennsylvania and elsewhere a radical Christian commonwealth.